 The effective management of labour is key to achieving higher labour productivity.
 The bond between motivation and labour productivity is widely accepted and highly significant.
 Enhancing labour motivation is vital to maximising labour productivity (Kazaz et al., 2008; Khan et al., 2011).
 To effectively manage and ensure that labour is productive enough, it is imperative to understand factors which have an edge on motivating labour.
 The essential way to motivate labour is safeguarding social compliance (Razzaue and Eusuf, 2007).
 The construction industry is essential and affects every country's GDP.
-The industry contributes about 6-10% of many countries' economies (Naoum, 2016; Alaghbari et al., 2019).
+The industry contributes to the economy by about 6-10% in many countries (Naoum, 2016; Alaghbari et al., 2019; AlAbbadi, 2020).
 In 2018 the industry contributed 6% of the U.K.'s total economic output (Rhodes, 2019).
 The U.K. is to become Europe's largest construction market by 2030 (Hairstans and Smith, 2018).
 To achieve this, the government has called to cut the cost of construction by 33% and to deliver 50% faster projects by 2025 (Rhodes, 2019; Noruwa, 2020).
-However, the U.K. serves as a security and greener pasture for the Middle East and other war-torn countries.
-It serves as the largest market for U.S.A. service exports.
-Thus, accepting more migrants over the years; therefore, demands for housing and investment projects are ever-increasing, leading to a rise in construction which presents significant opportunity to study to improve construction labour productivity.
+However, the U.K. serves as a security and greener pasture for the Middle East and other war-torn countries, including the Ukraine and Russia wars.
+It serves as the largest market in the world for U.S.A.

+and investment projects are ever-increasing.
+That has led to a rise in construction projects which presents a significant opportunity to study to improve construction labour productivity.

 Previous studies identified many factors influencing productivity; few considered motivational factors and how social compliance drives labour productivity.
+The technological advancements that have been the main driver behind improved productivity and reduced labour have been excluded from this study.
 The automation of construction tasks which could potentially increase productivity has yet to become a reality on construction sites.
 In the mean term, this seems unlikely except for prefabrication and powered tools due to a lack of capital investments.
 However, the trend of construction industry productivity in the U.K. has been consistently low relative to other industries resulting in a skilled labour shortage, project delays, high construction costs, and low productivity growth as foreign migrants execute most projects (Abdel-Wahab et al., 2008; Jarkas and Radosavljevic, 2013).
 To assess the challenges faced by the industry, several researchers targeted many challenges and classified them as information technology (El-Mashaleh et al., 2007; El-Mashaleh 2007), project delays (Sweis et al. 2008) and health and safety (El-Mashaleh et al. 2010; Alkilani et al. 2013).
 The studies on productivity focused mainly on external factors such as health and safety issues, weather conditions, material availability, and technology (Sweis et al., 2008; Sweist et al., 2013).
 There are many solutions to improve labour productivity, such as enhancing social compliance.
 Therefore, the proposed study attempts to fill the above knowledge gap by identifying the motivational factors that influence labour productivity to develop a conceptual motivational framework to improve construction labour productivity in the U.K. To identify the motivational factors which influence labour productivity in the U.K. construction industry, to examine and understand the relationship between motivation, social compliance, and labour productivity, and to examine the motivational factors that could improve labour productivity.
 Essentially part of projects, these factors are worth researching because they may lead to a deep understanding of improving skilled labour shortage, project delays, high construction costs, and low productivity growth.